avillela/otel-python-lab/docs/quickstart.md

 # Quickstart

+> 🚨🚨 **NOTE:** There is currently a bug that is preventing KinD from running in GitHub codespaces.
+To work around this, you can run this tutorial locally in VSCode using [dev containers](https://code.visualstudio.com/docs/devcontainers/tutorial).
+In that case, if you are also using a Silicon Mac (M1, M2, etc), you'll need to change `amd64` to `arm64` in the [setup script](https://github.com/avillela/otel-python-lab/blob/948374050a9cc1bde11e23a1c65b36f65d543486/src/scripts/setup.sh#L8).
+I have opened this issue with the KinD folks in the hopes of getting some sort of resolution: https://github.com/kubernetes-sigs/kind/issues/3748.

 ## Pre-requisites

 To get started quickly, it is recommended that you run this in a GitHub Codespace by clicking on "Use this template" and selecting the "Open in a codespace" from the dropdown in the main repo page.